Applied behavior analysis: Pivotal response treatment

 Pivotal response treatment (PRT) is a naturalistic ABA-based intervention which targets skills that, when mastered, "can elicit more widespread positive clinical gains in the child's other domains of functioning."
 PRT's primary focus is increasing the learner's motivation by self-initiated requesting and to engage them socially through play within a behavioral framework.
 PRT recognizes that learners may be unmotivated to communicate due to natural causes, like genetic influences, and how learned helplessness from previously unsuccessful communication attempts can discourage future communication attempts.

 Human applications outside of autism intervention

 While ABA is often associated with autism intervention, it is also used in a variety of other fields, such as classroom instruction with typically developing students, pediatric feeding therapy, and substance use disorders.
 Other human applications of ABA include consumer behavior analysis, forensic behavior analysis, behavioral medicine, behavioral neuroscience, clinical behavior analysis, organizational behavior management, schoolwide positive behavior support, and contact desensitization for phobias.
+As of 2022, 350 domains of application of behavior analysis have been documented.

 Acceptance and commitment therapy

-Acceptance and commitment therapy (ACT) is a clinical approach based on behavior analytic principles and guided by the theoretical framework of relational frame theory.
+Acceptance and commitment therapy (ACT) is a clinical approach which has its philosophical base in clinical behavior analysis and functional contextualism, and is guided by the theoretical framework of relational frame theory.
 The primary goal of ACT is to help the client acknowledge negative or unwanted private events, such as thoughts and feelings, and shift their self-identity from one based on psychological phenomenon to one based in self-as-context.
 Among the techniques the therapy uses include mindfulness and shaping.

+Environmental conservation, sustainability, and climate change

+Research and application in environmental conservation, sustainability, and climate change has spanned since the first environmental movement in the 1970s, influenced by early behavior analysts, such as E. Scott Geller.
+A review of peer-reviewed behavior-analytic journals showed the most common behavior-analytic interventions to promote proenvironmental behavior included incentives, feedback, punishment, prompting and education, response effort, stimulus control, self-monitoring, modeling, and commitment and goal-setting.
+A common critique of behavior analysis is that the research methods focus on single-subject research designs, which emphasizes internal validity before external validity, requiring scientific certainty that changes in the dependent variable (targeted behavior) is a result of the independent variable (intervention).
+This ensures that interventions are effective prior to applying to large populations.
+To address such concerns and tackle climate change as a wicked problem, the field has more recently expanded its emphasis on organizational environmental practices, climate change mitigation and adaption, and public policy implementation.
+Specific special interest groups (SIGs), Behavior Analysis for Sustainable Societies and Behaviorists for Social Responsibility, of the Association for Behavior Analysis International focus on this particular area.